Best Secured Loans in 2025

 If you need to establish or improve your credit

 • Secured credit card: A secured credit card works like a regular credit card, except that you’ll make a cash deposit.
 This serves as your credit limit.
-You can borrow against it as needed, up to that deposit amount.
-After responsible use, the credit card company might give you your deposit back and offer you a traditional card.
+You can borrow against it as needed, up to your deposit amount.

 • Credit-builder loan: You don’t actually borrow money with a credit-builder loan.
 Instead, you’ll give the lender a lump sum of money.
 Then, you’ll make monthly payments to unlock those funds.
 The lender will report your monthly payments to the credit bureaus, helping you establish credit history.